patarapolw/arch-btrfs/README.md

      - GNOME
      - KDE Plasma
      - LXQt
-   - Tested on my machine; to be added to scripts
      - MATE
      - Cinnamon
-   - Failed
      - XFCE
 4. Home folder snapshots.
 However, this is experimental and might not be perfect.
 As well as, you cannot rollback home folder directly.
 (See https://github.com/openSUSE/snapper/issues/664)
 5. Post-installation utilities and how-tos.